 As mandated by the Animal Welfare Act, it is the responsibility of the research institution to ensure that all individuals using animals in research or teaching are qualified and appropriately trained.
-Ohio State’s Institutional Animal Care and Use Committee (IACUC) requires that all personnel complete the following mandatory courses/registries.
+Ohio State’s Institutional Animal Care and Use Committee (IACUC) requires that all personnel complete the following mandatory training courses and registries.

 In order for any individual to be listed on an animal use protocol they must be provisioned an account in the e-Protocol system by completing the e-Protocol registration.
 Individuals who have not registered will not have access to e-Protocol and will not be available for selection as study team members in the system. e-Protocol Training modules have been designed to help researchers more easily navigate the e-Protocol system.